 The President of the Specialist Chambers is judge Ekaterina Trendafilova.

-Dr Ekaterina Trendafilova (1953), a renowned lawyer, academic and judge from Bulgaria, has been appointed to the position of the President of the Kosovo Specialist Chambers as of December 2016.
+Dr Ekaterina Trendafilova (1953), a renowned lawyer, academic and judge from Bulgaria, has been appointed to the position of the President of the Kosovo Specialist Chambers as of December 2016, and took her office on 12 January 2017.

 President Trendafilova has a distinguished legal career and extensive experience in criminal law and procedure, international criminal justice, humanitarian law and human rights.